Comic-Con is virtual again: When SDCC starts, how to attend from home for free

 The Legacy of Chucky

 His name's Chucky, wanna play?
-Watch an exclusive featurette celebrating the 30-year legacy of killer doll Chucky and the Child's Play franchise and iconic character, Chucky.
+Watch an exclusive featurette celebrating the 30-year legacy of killer doll Chucky and the Child's Play franchise.
 There'll also be a behind-the-scenes look and world premiere exclusive trailer of the Chucky TV series, which comes to USA and SYFY in the fall of 2021.

 This panel is scheduled for Sunday, July 25, at 2 p.m.
 PT.